Libera-Chat/libera-chat.github.io/content/_guides/cloaks.md

 ## Removing your cloak

 Cloak removal is not automated.
-To remove your user cloak, ask [someone on staff](/about#wider-staff-and-organisation-membership) for help.
-To remove your project or community affiliation cloak, ask the group contact for your project or community.
+To remove your user cloak, [contact staff][contact] for help.
+You can also request for your project or community affiliation cloak to be reset to a generic user cloak.
+In most cases, staff will impose a cooldown of several weeks before you can personally request a cloak change again.

 ## Anonymity and privacy